vcodecopenh264_web_logo

 Parameter Description

-id Video codec parameter ID according to VCodecParam enum.
+id Video codec parameter ID according to the VCodecParam enum.

 value Video codec parameter value.
 Valid values depend on the parameter ID.

-Returns: TRUE if the parameter is set or FALSE if not.
+Returns: TRUE if the parameter was set successfully or FALSE if not.

 The VCodec.h file of the VCodec library defines IDs for parameters (VCodecParam enum) and IDs for commands (VCodecCommand enum).
 VCodecParam declaration: